noayair/The-Maze-of-Waze/README.md

 Oriya Kronfeld - 314078585

-we will create a game in which a group of robots (with a size of 1-5 robots) has to perform fruit picking tasks on a graph.
+in this project we will create a game in which a group of robots (with a size of 1-5 robots) has to perform fruit picking tasks on a graph.
 Given a weighted graph on its sides there is a collection of fruits.
 We want to place them, and plan their movement in real time so that at the end of the mission (30 or 60 seconds) the total points that all robots collect together will be maximum.
 The more fruits you eat, the more points you get.

 There are several options for the game -
 One to play in server of other players.
 Succeed in levels and make a comparison against their results.